zencart/documentation/content/dev/code/notifiers.md

    * We loop thru the cart until we find the bogof item, get its final price, calculate the saving
    * and adjust the cart total accordingly.
    *
+   * ALERT: There are still some things missing in this example:
+   * - although the adjust total is correctly shown on the shopping cart page and sidebox, the line total is not adjusted.
+   * - this will probably produce a confusing output at checkout.
+   * - needs work on updating taxes as well
+   *
    * @param object $class
    * @param string $eventID
    */